History of Sligo: 18th century

-Bliain an Áir (The Year of Destruction) struck in 1740.
-This was a famine caused by an unusually severe cold snap and devastated the population.
+The "Year of Destruction" (Bliain an Áir in Irish) struck in 1740.
+This was a famine, the famine of 1740 to 1741, which was caused by an unusually severe cold snap and devastated the population.

 In Maynooth Irish MS B 8, Gaelic learning continued with Henry MacCarrick, a merchant and scholar of Sligo town, who lived on High street and copied the Cuimre na nGeneleach.